Heroes & Sheroes of the Year

 Dr. Marjorie Bayes- 2020 Shero of the Year

 In recent years, Dr. Bayes has been instrumental in providing two meals a day for the children attending school in the slums of Nairboi, Kenya.
 Additionally she and her grandsons, Eli and Cosmo, have written two small children's books that featured "Superkids in Kenya."
-Over 700 copies of their recent book were distributed to children last summer.
-She will honored at the annual "Spring is a Time for HOPE" brunch on April 25 at the University of Denver.
+Over 700 copies of their recent book were distributed to children in 2019.
+Dr. Bayes was honored during our 2020 annual "Gathering to Heal" breakfast.

 Rev. Terri Todd - 2019 Shero of the Year